Skip to content

 • 01

-Less than half of Angelenos (48%) say their neighborhood has enough trees to provide shade for walking.
-37% disagree—showing a big gap in how shade is experienced across LA County.
+Less than half of Angelenos (48%) say their neighborhood has enough trees to provide shade for walking, while 37% say it doesn’t.
+The gap highlights how uneven tree canopy can feel across LA County and just how much room there is to grow.

 • 02

-Just 23% of Angelenos say there’s enough shade at bus or Metro stops in their neighborhood.
-Nearly half (48%) disagree—pointing to a big opportunity to make transit cooler and more comfortable.
+Just 23% of Angelenos say there’s enough shade at bus or Metro stops in their neighborhood, while nearly half (48%) disagree.
+That’s a clear signal — and a major opportunity — to make shade part of how we move around LA.

 • 03